Meeting room guidance for Teams

 Using Teams on all devices ensures that local room users and remote users feel equally engaged in meetings.

-The right audio and video technology choices will help users get the most out of their Microsoft Teams meetings.
+The right audio and video technology choices help users get the most out of their Microsoft Teams meetings.

 Audio considerations are critical to ensure both remote and in-room participants can be clearly heard and understood.
 Microphone and speaker coverage must include every seat in the room without leaving gaps.